KingArnaiz/servier/README.md

 * **Regression.** rmse (default), mae, mse, r2, bounded_rmse, bounded_mae, bounded_mse (default if bounded_mse is loss function).
 * **Classification.** auc (default), prc-auc, accuracy, binary_cross_entropy, f1, mcc.
 * **Multiclass.** cross_entropy (default), accuracy, f1, mcc.
-* **Spectra.** sid (default), wasserstein.

 When a multitask model is used, the metric score used for evaluation at each epoch or for choosing the best set of hyperparameters during hyperparameter search is obtained by taking the mean of the metric scores for each task.
 Some metrics scale with the magnitude of the targets (most regression metrics), so geometric mean instead of arithmetic mean is used in those cases in order to avoid having the mean score dominated by changes in the larger magnitude task.

 ### Cross validation and ensembling

 k-fold cross-validation can be run by specifying `--num_folds <k>`.
 The default is `--num_folds 1`.
 Each trained model will have different data splits.
 The reported test score will be the average of the metrics from each fold.

 To train an ensemble, specify the number of models in the ensemble with `--ensemble_size <n>`.
 The default is `--ensemble_size 1`.
 Each trained model within the ensemble will share data splits.
 The reported test score for one ensemble is the metric applied to the averaged prediction across the models.
 Ensembling and cros-validation can be used at the same time.

-### Aggregation

-By default, the atom-level representations from the message passing network are averaged over all atoms of a molecule to yield a molecule-level representation.
-Alternatively, the atomic vectors can be summed up (by specifying `--aggregation sum`) or summed up and divided by a constant number N (by specifying `--aggregation norm --aggregation_norm <N>`).
-A reasonable value for N is usually the average number of atoms per molecule in the dataset of interest.
-The default is `--aggregation_norm 100`.

 ### Additional Features